isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The shortest code is not always the best for performance or maintainability.

+##### Exception

-**Exception**: Loop bodies, including lambdas used as loop bodies, rarely need to be named.
+Loop bodies, including lambdas used as loop bodies, rarely need to be named.
 However, large loop bodies (e.g., dozens of lines or dozens of pages) can be a problem.
 The rule [Keep functions short](#Rf-single) implies "Keep loop bodies short."
 Similarly, lambdas used as callback arguments are sometimes non-trivial, yet unlikely to be re-usable.